opentorah/opentorah/README-collector.md

 - search functionality;
 - ability to modify the site.

+In August 2026, we starting moving the site to static using Podval Site Publisher.

+Collector code was removed on 2026/08/31.

 ## Project Setup ##

 - activated free Google Cloud Platform trial for `dub@opentorah.org` account (6/14/2020);